parcelcraft/docs/changelog/index.md

 ## 0.6.2  {% small %}June 17, 2024{% /small %}

-- Fixed: Previously saved carrier and shipping rate settings were not being diplayed properly in Carrier Defaults tab in Parcelcraft settings
+- Fixed: Previously saved carrier and shipping rate settings were not being displayed properly in the Carrier Defaults tab in Parcelcraft settings

 ---